Wednesday, May 22, 2013

 Some Things Do Not Get Better With Age

-Ed Dale, Emerging Technology Associate Director, EY Knowledge, EY
+Ed Dale, Emerging Technology Associate Director, Global Markets, EY

 A few unmonitored years can make a huge difference in search relevance.
 A project in 2009 to tune the E&Y search engine—using measures of precision, recall, and mean reciprocal relevance—was revisited 3 years later.
 In the intervening time, precision decreased, as did the mean reciprocal rank measures.
 That’s what happens when you ignore relevancy over time.
 This presentation clearly demonstrates that search is not a “fire and forget” project and provides some specific tips so you can avoid this situation at your workplace.